coveooss/SIGIR-ecom-data-challenge/README.md

   }
 ```

-For the `cart` task, `label` is expected to be an integer (either 1 or 0), indicating if the session with the add-to-cart
+For the `cart` task, `label` is expected to be an integer,
-event will convert into a purchase:
+indicating if the session with the add-to-cart event will convert into a purchase (1) or not (0):

 ```
 {